vigneshclarbloc/js-tutorial/README.md

   ![alt text](https://github.com/vignesh222s/js-tutorial/blob/main/image/ac4591fb-2250-468e-a27c-d5dcc8fc23b1.jpg?raw=true)

    # ***event loop:***
-   - JavaScript is a single-threaded programming language.
-This means that JavaScript can do only one thing at a single point in time.
-   - The JavaScript engine executes a script from the top of the file and works its way down.
-It creates the execution contexts, pushes, and pops functions onto and off the call stack in the execution phase.
+   - JavaScript is a synchronous single-threaded language, meaning it has one main thread of execution.
+The Event Loop mechanism allows JavaScript to perform asynchronous operations without blocking the main thread.

+The JavaScript engine executes code line by line using a data structure called the Call Stack, which keeps track of function calls.
+When a function is called, it is added to the stack, and once execution finishes, it is removed from the stack.
+The Call Stack follows the LIFO (Last In First Out) principle..Async code appears in Call Stack.JavaScript sends the async task to Web APIs

+Web APIs are browser-provided features available at runtime that handle asynchronous operations outside the JavaScript engine.

+Once the async operation completes, its callback function is placed into the Callback Queue.
+JavaScript does not directly execute code in  the callbackqueue.
+It waits until the call stack becomes empty.

+The Event Loop continuously monitors the call stack and the callback queue.
+When the call stack becomes empty, the event loop moves the callback from the queue to the call stack for execution.

  ![alt text](https://miro.medium.com/v2/resize:fit:1400/1*0xDGBNrA1WtfSfYY3FJOdw.gif)